amygdala/gae-dataflow/sdk_launch/README.md

 ## Exploring the analytics results in BigQuery

 Once our example app is up and running, it periodically writes the results of its analysis to BigQuery.
-Then, we can run some run some fun queries on the data.
+Then, we can run some fun queries on the data.

 For example, we can find recent word co-occurrences that are 'interesting' by our metric: